armen-mavennet/neoflow-docs-1/docs/data-governance.md

 # Data Governance

-The Neoflow ecosystem will depend on close collaboration by industry and government participants of the Oil and Gas value chain to enable the creation of a digital representation of an asset with upstream and downstream trusted history.
-In this way, a viable ecosystem will necessitate value chain participants who are actively part of the business workflow, read, write and commit transactions on the system.
-These participants may run their own blockchain nodes or may have their nodes ran by Neoflow in its network operator capacity.
+The Neoflow ecosystem depends on industry and government stakeholders working together to enable the creation of a digital representation of an asset complete with lifecycle events and attributes.
+In this way, a viable ecosystem necessitates value chain participants who are actively part of the business workflow, read, write and commit data to the platform.
+These participants may run their own blockchain nodes or may have their nodes operated by Neoflow.
 In addition, there will be value chain ecosystem users who leverage data for the purposes of regulation, value chain monitoring or to gain market intelligence.

-Below table outlines the different network participants, their roles and permissions within the system, as well as examples of their function in the Oil & Gas value chain.
+The table below outlines the different network participants, their roles and permissions within the system, as well as examples of their function in the Oil & Gas value chain.

 | | System Roles | Permissions | Role within the Oil & Gas Value Chain |
 | - | - | - | - |